Randsw/ha-k8s-cluster-deploy/README.md

 [Local Path Provisioner](https://github.com/rancher/local-path-provisioner) provides a way for the Kubernetes users to utilize the local storage in each node.
 Based on the user configuration, the Local Path Provisioner will create hostPath based persistent volume on the node automatically.
 It utilizes the features introduced by **Kubernetes Local Persistent Volume** feature, but make it a simpler solution than the built-in local volume feature in Kubernetes.
 Currently the **Kubernetes Local Volume provisioner** cannot do dynamic provisioning for the local volumes.

 With **Local Path Provisioner** we can create dynamic provisioning the volume using hostPath.
 We  dont have to create static persistent volume. **Local Path Provisioner** do all provisioning work for us.

+### Monitoring

+[Kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) a collection of Kubernetes manifests, Grafana dashboards, and Prometheus rules combined with documentation and scripts to provide easy to operate end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator.

+### Logging

+Logging consists of two parts:

+* [Elastic Cloud on Kubernetes](https://www.elastic.co/guide/en/cloud-on-k8s/current/index.html) extends the basic Kubernetes orchestration capabilities to support the setup and management of Elasticsearch, Kibana, APM Server, Enterprise Search, and Beats on Kubernetes.
+This operator response for Elasticsearch and Kibana instance managment

+* [Fluentbit](https://docs.fluentbit.io/manual/) is a Fast and Lightweight Log Processor, Stream Processor and Forwarder for Linux, OSX, Windows and BSD family operating systems.
+It has been made with a strong focus on performance to allow the collection of events from different sources without complexity.

 ### Example application